01 Dec '15

 What I was thinking was, “Gee.
 It’s their business visa.”

-“The world’s greatest bullet-train nation will know instinctively that my work there will make each and every one of them rich.”
+“The world’s greatest bullet-train nation will know instinctively that my work there will make each and every one of them wealthier.”

 “And they know how to talk to their fellow quasi-lawful societies like the Independent Republic of Indonesia as well as they know artificial island-making in the South China Sea.”